 Forecast Details for Orlando International Airport, FL

-This Afternoon: A 40 percent chance of showers and thunderstorms, mainly between 4pm and 5pm.
-Mostly sunny, with a high near 94.
-Southwest wind around 10 mph.
+Wednesday: A 40 percent chance of showers and thunderstorms after 2pm.
+Mostly sunny, with a high near 91.
+Light and variable wind becoming northeast 5 to 10 mph in the afternoon.

-Tonight: A 10 percent chance of showers and thunderstorms before 8pm.
+Wednesday Night: A 30 percent chance of showers and thunderstorms before 8pm.
 Mostly clear, with a low around 74.
-West southwest wind around 5 mph.
+East wind 5 to 10 mph.

-Tuesday: A slight chance of showers before 11am, then a slight chance of showers and thunderstorms between 11am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
-Mostly sunny, with a high near 92.
-South wind around 5 mph.
+Thursday: Showers and thunderstorms likely after 2pm.
+Mostly sunny, with a high near 93.
+East southeast wind around 5 mph.
 Chance of precipitation is 60%.

-Tuesday Night: Showers and thunderstorms likely before 11pm, then a chance of showers between 11pm and 2am.
+Thursday Night: Showers and thunderstorms likely, mainly before 8pm.
 Partly cloudy, with a low around 75.
-South southeast wind around 5 mph.
+East southeast wind around 5 mph becoming calm after midnight.
 Chance of precipitation is 60%.

-Wednesday: A slight chance of showers before 11am, then a slight chance of showers and thunderstorms between 11am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
+Friday: Showers and thunderstorms likely, mainly after 2pm.
 Mostly sunny, with a high near 92.
-South southeast wind around 5 mph.
-Chance of precipitation is 60%.
+West wind around 5 mph.
+Chance of precipitation is 70%.

-Wednesday Night: Showers likely and possibly a thunderstorm before 8pm, then a chance of showers and thunderstorms between 8pm and 2am.
+Friday Night: Showers and thunderstorms likely, mainly before 8pm.
 Mostly cloudy, with a low around 74.
-Southeast wind around 5 mph.
+East wind around 5 mph.
 Chance of precipitation is 60%.

-Thursday: A chance of showers and thunderstorms between 8am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
-Partly sunny, with a high near 90.
-East southeast wind around 5 mph.
-Chance of precipitation is 60%.
+Saturday: Showers and thunderstorms likely, mainly after 2pm.
+Partly sunny, with a high near 89.
+East wind around 5 mph.
+Chance of precipitation is 70%.

-Thursday Night: Showers likely and possibly a thunderstorm before 8pm, then a slight chance of showers and thunderstorms between 8pm and 2am.
+Saturday Night: Showers and thunderstorms likely, mainly before 8pm.
 Mostly cloudy, with a low around 74.
 East southeast wind around 5 mph.
 Chance of precipitation is 60%.

-Friday: Showers likely and possibly a thunderstorm.
-Mostly sunny, with a high near 90.
-Southeast wind 5 to 10 mph.
-Chance of precipitation is 60%.
+Sunday: Showers and thunderstorms likely.
+Partly sunny, with a high near 90.
+East wind around 5 mph.
+Chance of precipitation is 70%.

-Friday Night: Showers and thunderstorms likely.
-Mostly cloudy, with a low around 75.
-Southeast wind around 5 mph.
+Sunday Night: Showers and thunderstorms likely.
+Mostly cloudy, with a low around 74.
+East northeast wind around 5 mph.
 Chance of precipitation is 60%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!